Hedareb people

-The Hedareb or T'bdawe are an ethnic group native to northwestern Eritrea.
+The Hedareb or T'bdawe are a Cushitic ethnic group native to northwestern Eritrea.
 They are a subgroup of the Beja.
-They are more diverse than the other Eritrean ethics; one subgroup speaks the traditional Beja language, which belongs to the Cushitic branch of the Afro-Asiatic family, while another is more closely related to Sudanese Hadendoa.
+They are more diverse than the other Eritrean ethnicities; one subgroup speaks the traditional Beja language, which belongs to the Cushitic branch of the Afro-Asiatic family, while another is more closely related to Sudanese Hadendoa.
 They are among the least-researched groups in Eritrea.

 The Hedareb people live in northwestern Eritrea and extend as far as the borders with east Sudan.
 Nomadic or semi-nomadic pastoralists, they typically migrate seasonally with their herds of camels, goats and sheep.

 Language

 The Hedareb speak the Beja language or Tigre language as a mother tongue.
 In addition to their variety of Beja, known as Hedareb or T’badwe, most Hedareb people also speak at least one other language, typically for a larger group Tigre, and for a small group Arabic as well.